Battle of Komsomolskoye

-Battle
+Engagement

 Komsomolskoye (Chechen: Saadi-Kotar) (not to be confused with Komsomolskoye in the Gudermessky District, near the border with Dagestan), a village of some 5,000 residents before the war, was a southern suburb of the Chechen capital of Grozny, and hometown of the autonomous Chechen separatist commander Ruslan Gelayev, who was operating in Shatoysky and Itum-Kalinsky Districts.
 A large column of exhausted and hungry fighters from Gelayev's detachment entered the village on 4 March 2000.
 The fighters were attempting to break through the cordon set up by Russian forces around the Argun river gorge following the fall of Grozny in February.
 They were apparently deceived by Arbi Barayev, who had promised to evacuate their wounded with buses, but in actuality lured Gelayev and his troops into a well-prepared federal ambush.

 Once in Komsomolskoye, the column was blocked by Russian Internal Troops and OMON and SOBR police commandos from Voronezh, Irkutsk and Kursk, who were soon joined by the military.
 The village was then subjected to heavy shelling and aerial bombing.
 Russian spokesmen at first said only 25–30 fighters were in the village, asserting that the guerrillas could no longer field large units, but they later said it was a group of up to 1,500.
 Some fighters succeeded in getting out of Komsomolskoye in small groups of around ten fighters each.
 Gelayev escaped on 10 March.
 Only a handful of those who remained in the village survived the battle or the captivity.
 More than 300 fighters were killed in minefields around the village.
 According to the Russians, 17 soldiers were killed in an ambush on the second day; civilians were brought in and ordered to bring back seven soldiers who could not be evacuated.

 The Russian government claimed that the village was heavily fortified.
 However, according to Los Angeles Times interviews with Chechen survivors of the battle, the trapped rebels, many of whom were injured or frostbitten, could not fortify the village or find decent shelter.
 In one incident, 50 wounded fighters were killed in a direct hit on the basement where they were taking shelter.
 Survivors said they were starving and freezing, and had inadequate arms and ammunition.
 One said he was the only survivor out of a group of nine that attempted to break out; the others were all killed by mines.
 They said that several desperate comrades had feigned surrender, only to blow themselves and their captors up with concealed hand grenades.